EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 acted improperly.
 The real issue is the way he handled these

 accusations during the first few days after they surfaced.
+It clearly

 showed that he was not open about them, despite his responsibility